+4 grade points

+3 grade points

+2 grade points

+1 grade point

+No grade points

+Incomplete

+Pass

+Satisfactory Progress

-S - Satisfactory Progress W - Withdrawal No grade points Withdrawal without assessment of performance-issued between the last date to officially enroll and a date not later than the 10th week of the semester or 5th week of a term.
+Withdrawal without assessment of performance-issued between

+the last date to officially enroll and a date not later than the 10th week of the semester or 5th week of a term.
 Not available for two week sessions.
 No later than the third week of a four week session.
 The "W" is a student initiated withdrawal.

 WF - Withdrawal Withdrawal issued after the 10th week of a 16-week semester, 5th week of an 8-week term or 3rd week of a four-week summer session.
-Not available for two-week sessions (Maymester, Junemester or Julymester).
+Not available for two-week session.
 The "WF" may be student-initiated or instructor-initiated and will receive the same grade points as an "F".
 Instructors will initiate a "WF" when a student does not officially withdraw from the course but failed to participate in course activities through the end of the period.
-It is used when, in the opinion of the instructor, completed assignments or course activities or both were insufficient to make normal evaluation of academic performance possible.
-Audit No credit hours
+It is AU - NR - used when, in the opinion of the instructor, completed assignments or course activities or both were insufficient to make normal evaluation of academic performance possible.
+Audit Not Reported